wyattscarpenter/hyperpoker/README.md

 I am also just aware of things by running into them in my life, and will mention these when appropiate, although likely they are not important.

+If I don't link to some source, you can pretty much just assume I'm reading it off wikipedia, and maybe corroborating it with some other sources.
+I may also give you a link to Wikipedia since this is a sketchy overview and that's step one to getting more information (before step 2, which is, idk, reading an actual book about it, maybe).

 ### Concepts